WikarNotAvailable/IMDb-Data-Lakehouse-System/README.md

 # IMDb-Data-Lakehouse-System
-The aim of this project was to examine the influence of data modeling in the context of modern data architectures on the possibilities of Big Data processing and storage.
-In order to accomplish this goal, within the Data Lakehouse architecture, three data models representing different levels of schema normalization were designed and implemented.
-The 3NF, Star Schema, and One Big Table models were compared.
+The aim of this project was to examine how data modeling influences Big Data processing and storage within modern data architectures.
+To achieve this, three data models with varying levels of schema normalization, 3NF, Star Schema, and One Big Table, were designed and implemented in the context of a Data Lakehouse.

-For this purpose ELT process was performed and data was organized into medalion architecture design pattern.
-Finally, analysis of the data modeling impact through categorized queries, along with a results validation, was performed.
+An ELT process was carried out, and the data was organized following the Medallion architecture design pattern.
+Finally, the impact of data modeling was analyzed through categorized queries, and the results were validated.

 **Technologies**